Medically reviewed and verified by Dr. Greg Grillo

 Custom mouth guards are clearly the best protective device for your teeth.
 This appliance comes with a soft clear inner lining that fits comfortably against the teeth.
 Featuring an exoskeleton-like shock frame that offers optimum protection, you’ll enjoy the fit customized for your unique dental anatomy.

 Enjoy the top-tier in mouth protection.
 Dentist-grade quality direct from the Sentinel Lab with multiple colors available.
 BPA, Silicon and latex-free.
-On sale for a limited time.

 Best Mouthguards for Hockey: The Bottom Line